hkniberg/ainutshell/1-main/140-prompt-engineering.md

 ## Will prompt engineering still matter when models improve?

-Some people argue that, as AI models get better, prompt engineering as a skille will become obsolete.
+Some people argue that, as AI models get better, prompt engineering as a skill will become obsolete.
 I think this is partially true, but not entirely.

 Let's take my first prompt as an example again: